-cfMesh is a cross-platform library for automatic mesh generation that is built on top of OpenFOAM®.
-It is compatible with all recent versions of OpenFOAM® and foam-extend and is licensed under GPL.
+cfMesh is a cross-platform library for automatic mesh generation that is built on top of OpenFOAM®1.
+It is licensed under GPL, and compatible with all recent versions of OpenFOAM® and foam-extend.

 cfMesh supports various 3D and 2D workflows, built by using components from the main library, which are extensible and can be combined into various meshing workflows.
-The core library is based on the concept of mesh modifiers, which allows for efficient parallelisation using both shared memory parallelisation (SMP) and distributed memory parallelisation using MPI.
+The core library utilises the concept of mesh modifiers, which allows for efficient parallelisation using both shared memory parallelisation (SMP) and distributed memory parallelisation using MPI.
 In addition, special care has been taken on memory usage, which is kept low by implementing data containers (lists, graphs, etc.) that do not require many dynamic memory allocation operations during the meshing process.